Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Code Privacy Phase

-\textbf{Names of variables and operators}: concrete token names for variables and operators are replaced by abstract ITL-tokens since, for analysis tasks, we only need to be able to distinguish different ITL-tokens, not their concrete names.
-Also, such an abstraction adds an extra layer of obfuscation.
-Therefore, the token \texttt{VAR} representing variables is adapted to be different for each variable by adding an incremental counter to the end of the ITL-token.
-For example, in the code of Figure \ref{fig:arch_example}, both variables \texttt{\$a} and \texttt{\$b} are initially represented by \texttt{VAR} (by the Lexer); the translator determines that the ITL-token for the former will be \texttt{VAR0}, since \texttt{\$a} appears first (line 1), while for the latter it will be \texttt{VAR1}.
-As the variable \texttt{\$a} reappears later in the code (lines 3 and 4), it will be again replaced by \texttt{VAR0} because the translator stores the context, tracking the variables that have already appeared before.
-For operators, the translator adopts the same process but with a slight difference.
-Tokens representing different operators (e.g., \texttt{PLUS} for $+$, \texttt{EQUALS} for $=$) are replaced by a single ITL-token --- \texttt{OP} --- followed by an incremental counter, resulting in operators such as \texttt{OP0, OP1, OP2}.
+\textbf{Names of variables, user functions and operators.} concrete token names for variables, user functions and operators are replaced by abstract ITL-tokens since, for analysis tasks, we only need to be able to distinguish different ITL-tokens, regardless of their concrete names.
+Such an abstraction also adds an extra layer of obfuscation and privacy.
+Thus, the token \texttt{VAR} (representing variables) is adapted to be different for each variable by appending an incremental counter to the end of the ITL-token.
+For example, in the code of Figure \ref{fig:arch_example}, both variables \texttt{\$a} and \texttt{\$b} are initially represented by the LexToken \texttt{VAR}; the translator determines that the ITL-token for the former will be \texttt{VAR0}, since \texttt{\$a} appears first (line 2), while for the latter it will be \texttt{VAR1}.
+As the variable \texttt{\$a} reappears later in the code (lines 4, 6 and 8), it will again be replaced by \texttt{VAR0} because the translator stores the context to track the variables that have already appeared.
+For user function names, the same procedure is applied, using the ITL-token \texttt{FUNC} followed by an incremental counter to distinguish the different user functions.
+Also, for operators, the translator follows the same process but with a slight difference: tokens representing different operators (e.g., \texttt{PLUS} for $+$, \texttt{EQUALS} for $=$) are replaced by a single ITL-token -- \texttt{OP} -- followed by an incremental counter, resulting in operators such as \texttt{OP0, OP1, OP2}.

-As a result of the translation process, each LexToken line is converted and grouped into an ITL-token line, as depicted in the ITL Translator box of Figure \ref{fig:arch_example}.
-Following the example of step $(i)$, the first seven LexTokens are translated and grouped into the first line of the ITL.
-We can observe that abstract ITL-tokens, \texttt{VAR0} and \texttt{OP0}, represent respectively the variable and operator, \texttt{INPUT} represents an entry point, and \texttt{END\_ASSIGN} the ending of the instruction.
+The ITL Converter box of Figure \ref{fig:arch_example} depicts the result of this translation process.
+We can observe that abstract ITL-tokens \texttt{VAR0} and \texttt{OP0} represent, respectively, the variable and operator, \texttt{INPUT} represents an entry point, and \texttt{END\_ASSIGN} the \emph{ending} of the instruction.
+Note that \texttt{FUNC\_CALL} also appears, which denotes built-in functions that are not relevant for vulnerability detection purposes but are retained for semantic effects.